gildahl/arcadeEIP/README.md

 due to there being nothing else quite like what I wanted.
 The initial reason for creating it was to reduce the amount of "friction" that conventional front-ends add to the arcade experience.
-Thus, rather than force users to *always* have to first face a menu, go through a selection process, then load a game before playing (which is not how traditional arcade machines work), I wanted the option to make my multi-game arcade machine *always* immediately playable to anyone passing by--just like a real one-- and to provide more integrated and immediate methods of choosing and switching games.
+Thus, rather than force users to *always* have to first face a menu, go through a selection process, then load a game before playing (which dilutes the traditional arcade machine experience), I wanted the ability to keep my multi-game arcade machine always immediately playable with a fresh game beckoning me on the screen and make explicit game selection an option for only when I wanted to play something specific rather than always a requirement.

 The answer to doing this was two-fold: First, was to design the software from the ground up to be game-first rather than menu-first.
 This is achieved in arcadeEIP by defaulting to always have a